 Best Value

-The Oboz Bridger (click here for 7” women’s version) are perhaps the most versatile boots on our list.
-In addition to being a great snowshoeing boot, they’re stylish and agile enough to wear around town or as winter boots on regular hikes in the cold season.
+The Oboz Bridger, also available in a 7” women’s version, are great value as well as the most versatile boot on our list.
+Besides being an excellent snowshoeing boot, it’s stylish and agile enough to wear around town or as winter boots on regular cold-season hikes.

 The upper material of the Bridger is made from a classy-looking nubuck leather, 200g of 3M Thinsulate insulation, and an Oboz B-DRY waterproof/breathable membrane sandwiched in between.
-This combo makes them waterproof, supportive, and warm enough for temps of 15-35 °F. There’s also a burly rubber toe cap to protect your tootsies against the binding mechanism of your snowshoes.
+This combo makes them waterproof, supportive, and warm enough for temps of 15-35 °F. There’s also a burly rubber toe cap to protect your tootsies against your snowshoe binding mechanism.

 Underfoot, things are equally impressive.
 A single-density EVA midsole provides a cushy feel and plenty of arch support, while the OFit Thermal wool-topped insoles insulate the bottom of your feet.
 The Granite Peak outsole, meanwhile, is made with special winterized rubber that is infused with silica to improve your grip on icy surfaces (ideal for the approach!).